privat/llme/README.md

 - **OpenAI API Compatible:** Works with any self-hosted LLM platform that supports OpenAI chat completions API.
 - **Extremely simple:** Single file, no installation required (but installation is still available).
 - **Command-line interface:** Run it from the terminal.
+- **No TUI bloat:** Just plain unprocessed markdown, readline, and some colors.
 - **Tools included:** Ask it to act on your file system and edit files (yolo).

 The basic idea is that LLMs are trained on code and OS configuration and already (machine) learnt to select the probable tools to use and actions to take.